-DNAP 761 - Evidence Based Practice in Anesthesia credits: 2
+DNAP 761 - Evidence Based Practice in Anesthesia

 This course focuses on the evidence-based practice process and the knowledge and skills that are necessary for the translation of professionally accepted evidence into the advanced clinical practice of anesthesia.
-Doctoral candidates will compare and contrast various forms and levels of scientific evidence with an emphasis on research technique, instrumentation, study design, and theories that are relevant for advanced clinical practice.
-Spring, second semester.
-Restrictions:
+Doctoral candidates will compare and contrast various forms of scientific evidence with an emphasis on research technique, instrumentation, study design, and theories that are relevant for advanced clinical practice.
+This course will also emphasize the critical appraisal skills necessary to ensure meaningful translation of scientific evidence into professional practice in order to ensure the highest quality of patient care and optimal outcomes.
+This course provides the doctoral candidate the opportunity to integrate evidence-based literature and principles in anesthesia to teach and precept other adults in healthcare settings within the context of professional leadership.